tinymce/beehive-flow/README.md

 ```

 Release branches are named "release/x.y" where x.y is the major.minor version.
-These are branched off the main branch at the beginning of *release stabilization*.
+These are branched off the main branch at the beginning of *release preparation*.
 The release branch code is stabilised and then released.

 Support fixes are made first to the main branch, then cherry-picked to a release/x.y branch and released.